DevExpress/devextreme-documentation/concepts/05 UI Components/List/00 Getting Started with List/03 Bind the List to Data.md

-The **List** can load data from different data source types.
+The List can load data from different data source types.
 To use a local array, assign it to the [dataSource](Documentation/ApiReference/UI_Components/dxList/Configuration/#dataSource) property.
 If array elements are objects, use the [displayExpr](/Documentation/ApiReference/UI_Components/dxList/Configuration/#displayExpr) property to specify the data field that supplies values to the list.
-For information other data source types, refer to the following articles:
+For information on other data source types, refer to the following articles:

 - [Read-Only Data in JSON Format](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Read-Only_Data_in_JSON_Format/)
 - [OData](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/OData/)